The Wonderful Wizard of Oz (TV series): Ozma of Oz (episodes 31 to 41)

 They come across giant bones and a ship.
 While the group decides to rest in the ship for the night, they meet Billina, a Talking Hen (who acts like a Rooster), who was once the Nome King's chicken.
 She tells them the way to Nomeland, before giving Tik-Tok an egg.
 On the way to Nomeland, the friends travel through rocky caverns where they encounter and manage to escape one of two Rock Giants and a Ruined City.
 They arrive at the Gateway which leads down into the Nome King's Underground Kingdom.
 After walking alongside a River of Flowing Lava, as well as crossing over it, they walk through an Ornament Hallway and meet the Nome King.

 Knowing why they are here he tells them of his power and that if they would want to free the Prince, they would have to play his Guessing Ornament Game.
 After Tik-Tok mistakenly turns into an ornament first, Kaliko tricks the Lion, the Tin Man and the Scarecrow in their guesses, turning them into ornaments.
 Dorothy, however, tricks the two Nomes into revealing the Prince of Ev and restores her friends.
-But when they try to leave, they end up getting trapped where Nome King & Kaliko scare them with pouring giant-tubs of lava, until they see and are terrified by the egg which Tik-Tok has secretly hidden.
+But when they try to leave, they end up getting trapped where Nome King and Kaliko scare them with pouring giant-tubs of lava, until they see and are terrified by the egg which Tik-Tok has secretly hidden.